-Pre-hospital and transfer services Severity Assessment Code (SAC) examples 2023
+Pre-hospital and transfer severity assessment code (SAC) examples 2024

 The examples below are for guidance only; they are not intended to be prescriptive or exclude other events from review.
-The final SAC rating can be changed following review based on the experience of harm for the consumer, not based on the number or type of learning opportunities developed.
+The final SAC rating can be changed after the review based on the experience of harm for the consumer, not based on the number or type of learning opportunities developed.
 The viewpoints and experiences of consumers and whānau must be incorporated into the provisional and final SAC ratings.
-Scan the QR code to the right for more resources and other sector-specific SAC guides.
+See also the SAC rating and process tool.